nathancooperjones/script-character-counts/README.md

 [![codecov](https://codecov.io/gh/nathancooperjones/script-scraper/branch/master/graph/badge.svg?token=4YKUOBQM53)](https://codecov.io/gh/nathancooperjones/script-scraper)

-A lightweight Python parser initially written for the [Geena Davis Institute's](https://seejane.org) Spell Check for Bias tool.
+A lightweight Python parser built in my spare time as a potential upgrade to the current tool used by the [Geena Davis Institute's](https://seejane.org) Spell Check for Bias tool.

 ![The first page of the Inception script](https://nathancooperjones.com/wp-content/uploads/2020/05/2-1024x888.jpg)